History of Belgium: Benelux and Europe

-See also Benelux, Nato, ECSC and EEC

 On September 5, 1944, the Benelux Customs Union was created.
 It entered into force in 1948, and ceased to exist on 1 November 1960, when it was replaced by the Benelux Economic Union after a treaty signed in The Hague on February 3, 1958.
 The Benelux Parliament was created in 1955.

 The Treaty of Brussels, signed on 17 March 1948 by Belgium, the Netherlands, Luxembourg, France, and the United Kingdom, is considered the precursor to the NATO agreement, which Belgium became an official member of on April 4, 1949.
 The headquarters of NATO are located in Brussels, and the headquarters of SHAPE near Mons.

 Belgium was also one of the original founding members of the European Coal and Steel Community (ECSC) in July 1952 and of the European Economic Community formed by the Treaty of Rome on March 25, 1957.
 Belgium has been a member of the Schengen area since 1985.